alex-calderwood/portfolio/static/posts/on_klein's_dilemma.md

 But it’s hard, for me at least, to increase my spatial imagination to terms of more than four dimensions: 5, 10, 10,000 or n dimensions don’t really make sense in minds that have evolved to reason in three.
 What do you even call a motion in the fourth dimension?
 The fifth?
 Are you moving into something?
 Alongside something?
 What is away, what is next-to?
 You can take a step into the 7th dimension without even getting far from where you started, since motion in any one dimension is the same as walking in a straight line in any of the three we are used to.
 But how do you get back?
 Can you step forward into the sixth and then fall down into the fifth and move leftwards along the fourth and retrace your steps?
 Can you even imagine what that means?

-A theoretical four-dimensional shape called a 'Klein Bottle', down-projected into three dimensions and made of glass.